sefortescue/idiot/docs/about.md

 >"So in comparison to what you do know, what you don't know is of such magnitude that proportionally you know nothing and therefore are an idiot?"

 Precisely.
-I suppose we could consider the reciprocal of $\eqref{eq:t1}$, then it wouldn't really be a proportion anymore, I would just be divergently stupid.
+I suppose we could consider the reciprocal of $\eqref{eq:t1}$, then it wouldn't really be a proportion anymore; I would just be divergently stupid.

 >"By that logic, wouldn't everyone be an idiot?"